 I’m a major granola freak.
 I could eat yogurt with granola and berries for breakfast (and probably lunch) every single day and be a very happy girl.
 Sometimes, it’s dessert.
 And it definitely screams to be grabbed by the handful as a snack.
-However, granola calories do add up, and sometimes it can just be sooo darn high in sugar, which is why I prefer to make my own (one of my favorites is this Coconut Macadamia Nut Granola).
+However, granola calories do add up, and sometimes it can just be sooo darn high in sugar.
+So, I prefer to make my own (one of my favorites is this Coconut Macadamia Nut Granola).

 While Internet surfing as I do, I stumbled across this gorgeous recipe for grain-free chocolate granola and I immediately wanted to try it!
-I loved the idea of replacing all of the oats in a typical granola with nuts for a protein-rich, low-carb breakfast.
+I loved the idea of replacing all of the oats in typical granola with nuts for a protein-rich, low-carb breakfast.
 While this Paleo granola definitely not low in calories, it leaves you full until lunch and tastes awesome…uh, what with chocolate and coconut can taste anything but?!
-I took some liberties with the recipes to incorporate some more coconut and give it my own little twists, and I love the way that it turned out.
+I took some liberties with the recipes to incorporate some more coconut and give it my own little twists.
+I love the way that it turned out!

-It’s a major plus that it’s so versatile as well!
-You can adapt the recipe to use the nuts and seeds that you have on hand, and use your own flavorings if you’d like.
-Skip the coconut, add dried fruit, or stir in your favorite nut butter – the options are varied, so feel free to tailor to your own tastes!
+Yes, absolutely!
+You can adapt the recipe to use the nuts and seeds that you have on hand.
+You can also use your own flavorings if you’d like.
+Skip the coconut, add dried fruit, or stir in your favorite nut butter.
+The options are varied, so feel free to tailor to your own tastes!

 The recipe absolutely begs for changes to be made, so go ahead and try out some different flavors.
 Granola is pretty hard to mess up, so don’t be nervous about playing around with the recipe.
 Enjoy!
 Xoxo